bplmaps/lmec-main-site/content/education/k12/professional-development.md

 ###### July 11 - 13, 2022, 9:00AM - 3:00PM

+$75 regisration fee

 Who benefits when the natural world is flourishing and healthy?
 By contrast, who is harmed by a dangerous and degraded environment?
 This three-day workshop for educators in grades 3-12, hosted in Boston and Lowell, will focus on past and present ideas of environmental justice, looking closely at eastern Massachusetts and the reality of its post-industrial landscape.
 Through local case studies that incorporate maps, data, documents, and physical landscapes, participants will learn about activists' work and develop their own lessons/activities to use in the classroom.
 This workshop will feature ideas and models for student-led civics projects connected to environmental justice.

+Participants are eligible for one-graduate credit (with an additional $150 payable to Westfield State University) or 22.5 Professional Development Points.

 Co-presented by the Norman B. Leventhal Map and Education Center and Tsongas Industrial History Center